tgk/clj-todo/README.markdown

    (reduce + (range n))))
 </pre>

-To get a summary of the todos, call `todo-summary`.
+To get a summary of the todos, either call `todo-summary` within the project (only works if it isn't pre-compiled) or simply use `lein todo`.

 <pre>
 Summary of todos: